-The compensation system for the Executive Board basically comprises the three main components fixed compensation, profit sharing and the Long-Term Incentive Plan of Merck KGaA, Darmstadt, Germany.
-It is complemented by contributions to the company pension plan as well as additional benefits and possible one-time payments.
+The compensation system for the Executive Board basically comprises the three main components of fixed compensation, profit sharing, and the Long-Term Incentive Plan of Merck KGaA, Darmstadt, Germany.
+It is complemented by contributions to the company pension plan as well as additional benefits.
 The components of the compensation system are as follows:

-COMPENSATION ELEMENTS AND COMPENSATION STRUCTURE1 -
+COMPENSATION ELEMENTS AND COMPENSATION STRUCTURE1

-1Excluding additional benefits, company pension and one-time payments.
+1 Excluding additional benefits and company pension.